 I am pictured above holding a herbarium sheet of Chrysogonum virginianum (Asteraceae), a native wildflower known as "Green-and-Gold."
 This name also describes Mason's university colors!
 Photo credit: Evan Cantwell, GMU.

 In addition to my research and teaching responsibiIities, I am director of the Ted R. Bradley Herbarium at GMU and am engaged in making this valuable resource of information about the Virginia flora more accessible via the internet.
+Posted here is a recent presentation to the Virginia Native Plant Society about this digitization initiative.

 Some recent Mason articles about my research: